dentarg/auth0-blog/_posts/2018-03-21-troubleshooting-webtasks-using-the-cli.markdown

 layout: post_extend
 title: "Troubleshooting Webtasks: Using the CLI"
 description: "Learn how to troubleshoot webtasks from monitoring logs in the editor all the way to debugging locally using devtool and visual studio code."
-longdescription: ""
+longdescription: "The Webtasks technology that powers Auth0 Extend, Webtask.io and Auth0 Hooks is a very powerful system.
+Learn how to troubleshoot webtasks from monitoring logs in the editor all the way to debugging locally using devtool and visual studio code."
 date: 2018-03-21 08:00
-category: Extend, Techincal, Webtasks
+category: Extend, Technical, Webtasks
 press_release: false
 is_non-tech: false
 author: